 Group Digital Life aspires to become a significant global player in these areas by delivering distinctive products and services in the target markets and launching them quickly to capture market share.
-We will continue to scale our digital businesses, leveraging on our valuable assets, such as extensive customer knowledge, touch points, intelligent networks and the scale of our customer base.
+We will continue to scale our digital businesses, leveraging our valuable assets, such as extensive customer knowledge, touch points, intelligent networks and our customer base.